kubos/kubos/docs/tutorials/first-mission-app.rst

 By default, five archive files of each log type will be retained.
 If a new archive file is created and there are already five files, the oldest will be deleted.

+More information about the logging infrastructure can be found in the :doc:`Kubos Linux logging doc <../os-docs/logging>`.

 Logging should be setup like so:

 .. code-block:: python